A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: RESULTS

+We applied HiQBind-WF to refine the structures in the publicly available PDBbind v2020 dataset\cite{pdbbind_2016}.
+While we are not able to publish this optimized PDBbind dataset because the user's agreement of PDBbind prohibits any distribution of any derivative dataset, we can report some general statistics of the workflow and provide examples of structural fixes of the protein and ligand data.
+However, users can reproduce an optimized PDBbind data set using HiQBind-WF following step-by-step instructions in our Github repository.

-The final PDBBind-Opt dataset contains 27,609 protein-ligand complexes structures and associated binding affinity data that have been updated by the workflow.
-The reason behind the increase in the amount of data compared to PDBBind is that we have included multiple protein-ligand complexes from the same RCSB PDB entry due to observed non-negligible structural fluctuations between chains that share sequence identity.
-More detailed justification is included below.
-In addition, considering the original PDBBind general set was further filtered to create a "refined" and "core" set based on structure quality, binding data quality, and redundancy reduction\cite{pdbbind_2016}, we also comply with this division of the PDBBind-Opt data to yield totals of 4,946 and 278 entries in the refined and core sets, respectively.
+Of the original 19,443 unique PDB entries for proteins with ligands in PDBbind v2020, 1,330 entries were discarded by the filters and 2,452 entries were discarded because they were unable to pass the structure fixing and refinement modules.
+Our final optimized PDBbind dataset contains 15,661 unique PDB IDs and 27,757 protein-ligand complexes structures.
+In addition, considering that the original PDBbind general set was further filtered to create a "refined" and "core" set based on structure quality, binding data quality, and redundancy reduction\cite{pdbbind_2016}, the optimized PDBbind data yields totals of 4,969 and 279 entries in the refined and core sets, respectively.
+Finally, the associated binding affinity data is reorganized into a machine-readable format (csv) with comments as to the form of the experimental binding free energy data: $K_d$, $K_i$, $\mathrm{IC}_{50}$ and $\mathrm{EC_{50}}$.\\